Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 \subsection{\birsymb{} with Observation Models}

 To integrate side-channel leakage into our analysis, we instrument $\birsymb$ programs by annotating each $\birsymb$ block with attacker observations, which are expressions that describe information that may leak through side channels.
 These observations can be conditional, meaning they only occur if specific conditions hold in the current state.
-We adopt established observational models from the Scam-V platform~\cite{nemati2020validation}.
-Our \emph{observation set} $\birobs$ includes:
+We adopt established observational models from the Scam-V platform~\cite{scamv}.
+Our $\birsymb$ \emph{observations} $\birevent{} \in \birobs$ include:

 Observation $\opc{\fstlangcol{a}}$ exposes the label of the $\birsymb$ block, which corresponds to the program counter, $\cnd{\nodecond,\fstlangcol{a_1},\fstlangcol{a_2}}$ reveals the outcome of the conditional branch's condition and exposes the addresses of each branch, and $\ld{\fstlangcol{a}}$/$\st{\fstlangcol{a}}$ exposes the address operand of $\fstlangcol{load}$/$\fstlangcol{store}$ instructions.
 All other instructions are considered non-leaking and emit the empty observation $\oempty$.